 - High school and college planning information and support

 - Opportunities to participate in educational, career exploration, and mentoring experiences for their students

 - Assistance with college and financial aid applications

-- Support with the transition from high school to college for their student
+- Support with the transition from high school to postsecondary education or training for their student

 - VSAC GEAR UP services for schools:

-- Curriculum resources on career and college planning, financial aid, and the transition from middle to high school and high school to college
+- Curriculum resources on career and postsecondary planning, financial aid, and the transition from middle to high school and high school to postsecondary education or training

 - Professional development opportunities for teachers and administrators